 Full-service companies tend to project quality, and that means four-color flyers and four-color direct mail pieces.
 The days of hiring neighborhood kids to toss photocopies on neighbors' front steps are gone.
 Full-service marketing can determine if a property sells and how long it takes.

-Not all homes are right for an open house, but those that require finesse.
-This means working the buyers who come through by pointing out impressive features of the home without making the buyer feel oppressed or hounded, and that in itself is an art.
-It requires the service of an experienced sales person.
-Many discount brokers refuse to hold homes open.
+A successful open house requires experience and finesse.
+It means working the buyers who come through by pointing out a home's impressive features without making the buyer feel oppressed or hounded.
+It's an art, and it requires the service of an experienced salesperson.

-Real estate is an extremely competitive business, and there are many agents fighting for the same listings.
-A full-service agent who wins the listing is probably a good negotiator, a person you want on your side during offer negotiations.
-Think about it.
-Agents who can persuade you to pay what they feel is reasonable will probably persuade a buyer to pay your price.
-Ultimately, that means more money for you.
+Real estate can be an extremely competitive business, with many agents fighting for the same listings.
+It follows then that the full-service agent who wins a listing is probably a good negotiator, a person you want on your side during offer negotiations.

-Sometimes full-service agents lose listings because the seller was promised a higher price based on hot air and a lower commission.
-It's these listings that often show up in MLS a month later with reduced prices.
-The amount of the price reductions, not surprisingly, tend to exceed the difference in commissions between the dueling agencies!
+Sometimes full-service agents lose listings because sellers are promised a higher price and a lower commission by a discount brokerage.
+These listings often show up in the MLS a month later with reduced prices, and these price reductions tend to exceed the difference in commissions between the dueling agencies.

 These sellers received fewer services and ended up losing money on the sale as well.

 Ask agents to show you their last 24 months of price reductions and compare them against each other.